lukas-kirschner/procedural-wallpapers-rs/README.md

 * The *fern* generator uses a fractal image compression method that might be patented (I couldn't find much information about it)

 ## Licensing
-All programs, except for those listed in the Disclaimers section, are in the public domain.
+All programs, except for those listed in the Disclaimers section or in their respective source file, are in the public domain.
 Feel free to use them as you like.